The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

 \paragraph{GRB 070729.}This was faint triple-spiked GRB with $\TNT=0.9\pm0.1$ s localized by \emph{Swift}, which slewed to it immediately.
 The X-ray afterglow was faint and not flight-localized, similar to GRB 050509B and GRB 050813.
 The \emph{Swift} observations are detailed in \cite{GuidorziGCNR070729}.
 The GRB was also detected by the Konus-A experiment on Cosmos-2421 \citep{GolenetskiiGCN070729}.
-Magellan observations revealed an extended $K$-band source within the XRT error circle, presumably the host galaxy \citep{BergerGCN070729}.
-The galaxy was found to be red \citep{BergerMurphyGCN070729}.
-No redshift is known, we assume $z=0.5$.
+Magellan observations revealed an extended $K$-band source within the XRT error circle, which was presumed to be the host galaxy \citep{BergerGCN070729}, and was found to be red \citep{BergerMurphyGCN070729}.
+A later reanalysis\footnote{http://www.swift.ac.uk/xrt\_positions/00286373/image.php} of the UVOT-enhanced XRT position \citep[see][for the method]{GoadXRT} gave a strongly offset position, which contained another galaxy, measurements for this one are given in \cite{LeiblerBerger}.
+No spectroscopic redshift is known, but \cite{LeiblerBerger} find a photometric redshift of $z=0.8\pm0.1$, which we adapt.
 Upper limits are taken from \cite{GuidorziGCNR070729} and \cite{BergerGCN070729}.
+They do not reach late enough to allow for a derivation of a magnitude limit at one day.